coreybruyere/530-framework/README.md

 * **The primary purpose of a class name is to be a hook for CSS and JavaScript.** If you don’t need to add presentation and behaviour to your web documents, then you probably don’t need classes in your HTML.
 * **Class names should communicate _useful_ information to _developers_.** It’s helpful to understand what a specific class name is going to do when you read a DOM snippet, especially in multi-developer teams where front-enders won’t be the only people working with HTML components.

-**More info on naming conventions =>[http://nicolasgallagher.com/about-html-semantics-front-end-architecture/](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)**
+**Info on naming conventions =>[http://nicolasgallagher.com/about-html-semantics-front-end-architecture/](http://nicolasgallagher.com/about-html-semantics-front-end-architecture/)**

 ####Preprocessors
 * Do not nest deeper than 3 levels (with the exception of pseudo/hover states).